aedera/oboder/README.md

 }
 ```

-Note that this term has alternative ids, indicated with the key `alt_ids`.
+Note that this term has alternative ids, indicated by the key `alt_ids`.
 The
 reference term of an alternative id can be retrieved with this command

 ```python